mcandre/specs/README.md

 # EXAMPLE

 Bug tracking is much easier when everyone is on the same page for which versions of software are being used. `specs` brings this information right to your fingertips.
-List the names of the specs to report, and `specs` will do its best to retrieve them.
+List the names of the aspects to report, and `specs` will do its best to retrieve them.

 	$ specs ruby os hardware
 	Specs: